 While multi-frequency machines often run all frequencies simultaneously, some detectors allow you to select a single frequency manually.
 If you have this option, here's when to prioritize high frequency:

-You're searching for gold or small jewelry
+- You're searching for gold or small jewelry

-You're detecting in iron-laden fields or old home sites
+- You're detecting in iron-laden fields or old home sites

-You’re trying to re-cover a “hunted-out” site with different frequency response
+- You're trying to re-cover a "hunted-out" site with different frequency response

-You want to eliminate some deep trash and focus on surface-level finds
+- You want to eliminate some deep trash and focus on surface-level finds

-High Frequency + Multi-Frequency = Versatility
+High Frequency + Multi-Frequency = Ultimate Versatility

 Multi-frequency machines are inherently versatile—but when you leverage high frequency in the right scenario, you unlock even more detecting potential.
 It's not just about going deeper; it's about detecting what others miss.
 A coin-sized target at 8 inches might get picked up by most detectors—but that 0.1 gram picker nugget or gold earring lying 2 inches deep?
 That's high-frequency territory.